CKD – the basics (for health professionals)

 CKD5.
 Severe CKD (approaching dialysis).
 Creatinine >400 mcmol/L

-This is only rough guidance from NICE on the minimum amount of monitoring for patients with CKD.
+This is only rough guidance from NICE concerning the minimum monitoring for patients with CKD.
 Some patients at high risk of progression or adverse outcomes (e.g. rapidly deteriorating renal function) may need their kidney function checked more frequently.

 Note.
-When on dialysis, and when stable, the frequency of monitoring can go down, to every 6 months.
+When on dialysis, and when stable, the frequency of monitoring can go down, eventually to every 4-6 months.

 Renoprotective therapy